 Devices connected to the Verizon network can operate in the U.S and Puerto Rico only.
-We also offer an AT&T version of MarCELL which operates in the U.S as well as Canada.
-Do not attempt to use MarCELL outside of the geographical area it is intended for as the device will not work and additional roaming charges will apply.
+We also offer an AT&T version of MarCELL which operates in the U.S, Canada, and Mexico.

 No. Assuming you have one HVAC unit (heater/air conditioning unit) for your house, you would just place MarCELL in one of the rooms serviced by this HVAC unit.
 If this room is within cellular range, then you know your HVAC system is working.
 If you have a large house, multi-tenant dwelling or large commercial building serviced by multiple HVAC units, you would want to place one MarCELL in every zone.

 Since MarCELL transmits minimal data, even in areas with marginal cellular coverage, a stable and reliable connection can typically be achieved.

 Absolutely.
 If, for example, you are a “snow bird” leaving your Florida condo in May and heading back to your home up north, you will want to move MarCELL to your Florida condo for the off season.
 Since moving the device is so easy (just unplug the device, press the button on the top of the MarCELL, and then plug it back in), you have two options for this.
 One would be to have a relative or neighbor unplug the unit and send it to you at the Florida condo so that you can plug it in before you leave.
 The other option is to wait until you arrive at your northern home and unplug the unit yourself, box it up and send it to a neighbor or your home watch to install in your Florida condo.
 You can go online and change the temperature and humidity safe ranges to fit the new location as well as modify the notifications if you like.
 The other option would be to just have two MarCELL units and turn them on or off depending on the season.